 If you’ve led your spouse to believe (perhaps unconsciously) that communication is fruitless, or will be met with criticism or anger, it will take time for both of you to develop some new patterns.
 Marriage the way God intended it is a place for both partners to have their deepest hurts guarded carefully and to find healing.
 You undoubtedly have added to each other’s pain; that can start to change now.

-If one positive communication happens resist the urge to gloat or criticize or demand.
+If one positive communication moment happens, resist the urge to gloat or criticize or demand.
 Learning new skills takes time – for both of you.
 Keep studying your spouse, creating safety, drawing them out, and praying.
 A more satisfying marriage for both of you is worth the effort.

-Your Turn: What skills have you learned about helping your spouse communicate?
+Your Turn: How have you responded when your spouse will not communicate?
+What skills have you learned about helping your spouse communicate?
 If you’re lacking here, how are you going to practice new skills now?
 Leave a comment below.

 Tweetables: why not share this post?